sipsorcery-org/sipsorcery/README.md

  ## Road Map

- As of March 2021 there are two main items on the road map:
+ As of March 2021 the road map for this project is:

  - Rewrite the WebRTC SCTP implementation to improve the data channel support.
 In progress at [Sctp.Net](https://github.com/sipsorcery-org/Sctp.Net).
  - Complete the VP8 .NET port to determine if a .NET video codec is feasible.
 In progress at [VP8.Net](https://github.com/sipsorcery-org/VP8.Net).